Broadcast Journalism Certificate

 Upon completion of this program a student will be able to:

 - Create professional news segments for use in radio or television, broadcast, podcasts or web streaming delivery.

-Analyze audience data and identify target audiences for different video and/or audio productions.
+- Analyze audience data and identify target audiences for various video and/or audio productions.

-Interpret research-based facts available through various sources to prepare and deliver unbiased reports in a variety of media outlets.
+- Interpret research-based facts available through various sources to prepare and deliver unbiased reports for a variety of media outlets.

 Meet with your academic advisor regularly to discuss your academic plans.

 Careers include set up, or set up and operate audio and video equipment including microphones, sound speakers, video screens, projectors, video monitors, recording equipment, connecting wires and cables, sound and mixing boards, and related electronic equipment for concerts, sports events, meetings and conventions, presentations, and news conferences.
 May also set up and operate associated spotlights and other custom lighting systems.

 - Career Outlook for Media and Communication Occupationsnew window: Information from the Bureau of Labor Statistics.